Skip to main content

 ]

-site_id = 1 #id of the site for which reports are being loaded
+site_id = 1 # ID of the site for which reports are being loaded

 load_data = matomo_reports(queries=queries, site_id=site_id)

-load_info = pipeline_reports.run(load_data)
+load_info = pipeline.run(load_data)

 print(load_info)